-When it comes time to renovate your kitchen, the possibilities are endless – there as many materials for cabinets than there are for countertops.
-There’s the classics, the affordable ones, the timeless ones, but also those that are part of the most recent kitchen trends that change as time passes.
-Each of these options have their own set of advantages and inconveniences, but all fulfill certain needs and desires.
-Though, which options are best for you and your budget?
-Find out in this article to be better prepared for your renos.
+When it comes time to renovate your kitchen, the possibilities are endless!
+There as many materials for cabinets than there are for countertops.
+There are classic options, more budget-friendly options, and ones that are on-trend for the coming year.
+Each of these options have their own set of pros and cons, but all fulfill certain wants and needs.
+Which options are best for you and your budget?
+Our Renovation Advisors have broken it down for you in this article, to help you make the right decision for you.

 Should You Get Custom Made Cabinets or Pre-Built Ones?

 Buying kitchen cabinets in superstores is possible!
 They also provide some cost benefits.
 However, they’re typically of lower quality than custom cabinets.
 Given that they come in standard sizes and colours, they might not necessarily properly fit in your in your kitchen or their colours might not mesh well with the rest of your home.
 They might even make your kitchen look like it was put together by inexperienced contractors just because of the clash created by sizing or colours.
 For instance, if you have 17 inches of space between your dishwasher and a wall, well, standard sized cabinets only come in 15 or 18 inches in width.
 You’ll therefore need to hide the empty space created by getting the only size that actually fits in the space allotted.
 When cover ups need to be used in more than one area of the kitchen, it’s extremely apparent when the kitchen is done.
 However, if you plan on undertaking the entire renovation process (i.e. not hire a kitchen contractor) or simply want to add a kitchen in your basement apartment, this solution might be best for you!